Cryakl/Cryakl/README.md

 <br>
 <b>Disclaimer:</b><br>
 I disclaim all liability for any issues arising from the use of my malware collection/archival repositories.<br>
-By downloading any sample, you acknowledge doing so at your own risk and agree to use them lawfully and solely for research purposes.</sup>
+With any sample, you acknowledge doing so at your own risk and agree to use them lawfully and solely for research purposes.</sup>
 </p>
 <p align="center">